 Barings has completed a deep-dive to analyze the potential alternative rates in the context of the contracts underlying the individual assets it holds, and to characterize the risks each contract describes.
 We are now working with issuers and counterparties to identify their transition plans for assets, prioritizing those that will transfer in 2021.

 Do Barings’ funds hold any assets which don’t have documented fallback provisions?

 In recent years it has become standard practice in debt documents to have some fallback language addressing the potential to transition to a replacement rate in the event that LIBOR is no longer used.
 Even prior to the introduction of specific language covering this topic, most credit agreements would contain language around the switch to a base or prime rate if LIBOR was unavailable for any reason.

-Barings is in the process of conducting a complete review of the contracts underpinning every asset it holds on behalf of its clients, across major currencies, to identify the fallback position for each asset type.
-This review will inform Barings’ investment teams’ view on how to transition specific instruments and portfolios.
+Barings has completed a review of the contracts underpinning every asset it holds on behalf of its clients, across major currencies, and has recorded the fallback position for each asset type.
+This review informs Barings’ investment teams’ view on how to transition specific instruments and portfolios.
 These discussions will be linked to the development of new, suitably liquid instruments and markets.
 The transition will include a balanced consideration of the existing fallback provisions for each instrument, industry progress in finding a transition-solution for existing instruments, and the development of suitably liquid alternatives.